seock04/Uncertainty-Handler/README.md

 # Uncertainty-Handler
-This repository will have history and plan for the life as uncertainty handler
+This repository will have history and plan of my life as uncertainty handler

 # SW Engineer
 * [Work experiences](https://github.com/seock04/Uncertainty-Handler/wiki/Work-Experiences)